Table of Contents

 For more information on how to boost your level, see the Temporary Stat Leveling Techniques special report.

 For XP rewards from quests, see the Quest Experience Guide special report.

-This Skill Guide was written by DownStrike, mpm13, and Ged.
-Thanks to Hampster_Hat, Fireball0236, Nuke-Marine, DRAVAN, DownStrike, Maesenko, baldrix_2, Plank, Sccerluk9, Alk12, TMan1790, sethyboy0, Chaosblade77, SKeTchiY, Yeldarb12, Darkblitz, Killmouski, chinese whiz, Skeletonmat, Kevinownz, Sheep01, Jakesterwars, Mizar234, Greg, thepieman9, Rokern, diamondi3ack, Ralkal, Scott, Javezz, Varunky, FireHazard772, Amoa123, Wacko938, Sumurai, and kemosobby1 for corrections.
+This Skill Guide was written by ChathMurrpau and Sirius XM.
+Thanks to Previous Guide writers: DownStrike, mpm13, and Ged, as well as Hampster_Hat, Fireball0236, Nuke-Marine, DRAVAN, DownStrike, Maesenko, baldrix_2, Plank, Sccerluk9, Alk12, TMan1790, sethyboy0, Chaosblade77, SKeTchiY, Yeldarb12, Darkblitz, Killmouski, chinese whiz, Skeletonmat, Kevinownz, Sheep01, Jakesterwars, Mizar234, Greg, thepieman9, Rokern, diamondi3ack, Ralkal, Scott, Javezz, Varunky, FireHazard772, Amoa123, Wacko938, Sumurai, kemosobby1, and AS Bob for corrections.

-This Skill Guide was entered into the database on Sun, Jul 31, 2005, at 01:10:11 PM by Fireball0236, and it was last updated on Fri, Feb 28, 2014, at 10:31:40 AM by Javezz.
+This Skill Guide was entered into the database on Sun, Jul 31, 2005, at 01:10:11 PM by Fireball0236, and it was last updated on Fri, Dec 14, 2018, at 05:23:08 PM by Chath.

 If you see this guide on any other site, please report it to us so we can take legal action against anyone found stealing our content.
 This guide is copyrighted by RuneHQ, and its use on other sites is expressly forbidden.
 Do not ask if you can use our guides or images, the answer is and always will be NO!